JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8008 days**.

-And here is a just a random fact -  **Only female mosquitoes bite humans.
-Male mosquitoes live on natural liquids from plants and other resources**.
+And here is a just a random fact -  **In October 1973, Swedish sweet maker Roland Ohisson of Falkenberg was buried in a coffin made of nothing but chocolate**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)